What is a sensitive period in Montessori?

 Parents have no control over when these periods are going to occur, but it is our job to allow our children to act on these impulses.
 These are natural impulses of mastery and we, as parents, are simply to act as facilitators and observers.

-The end of a sensitive periods will be obvious to us.
+The end of sensitive periods will be obvious to us.
 A child will become disinterested and grow tired of performing the particular task of the phase.

 A child’s mental growth passes from triumph to triumph, and we can recognize this through their increased reasoning and efforts.